Mark-Seaman/Mark-Seaman.github.io/pandemic/FamilyNews.md

 Mark, Stacie, Christine, and Samantha have already been pressed into service on aspects of this project.

-Samantha is working on publishing a novel she wrote and actively working with a publisher.
+Samantha is working diligently on writing and making great progress.

 Cassie is seven and out of school.
 She is trapped in the house with five adults who are giving her way too much supervision.
 She loves to draw and we play guitar together and make up songs.